-Harris’ career seemed to epitomise the changing fortunes of celebrity and the caprice of audiences (and telly bosses) tastes.
+Harris’s career seemed to epitomise the changing fortunes of celebrity and the caprice of audiences’ (and telly boss’s) tastes.

-He began his career at a young age, appearing alongside his father and pretending to be a ventriloquist dummy himself.
-As he matured he broke out on his own and developed an act focused on animal ventriloquist dummies, appearing on variety shows.
+He began his career at a young age, appearing alongside his father, pretending to be a ventriloquist dummy himself.
+As he matured, Harris broke out on his own and developed an act focused on animal ventriloquist dummies, appearing on variety shows.

 This lead to his eponymous show, which ran from 1982 to 1990, along with appearances on The Royal Variety Show, numerous other TV appearances and a top 10 novelty song hit, though as time passed his popularity waned.

 Battles with alcoholism followed.
 He was also declared bankrupt twice, something for which he blamed his dyslexia, claiming he signed contracts he couldn’t read.

 After nearly a decade in the wilderness, Harris appeared in a documentary and on several reality shows and seemed to be back in the ascendancy, or at the very least out from the cold.
 Guest stints on shows and the aforementioned touring kept him busy and helped him become solvent again.

 Sadly, Harris was diagnosed with cancer almost a year ago.
 Although he underwent treatment which seemed initially successful, the cancer returned earlier this year and he was informed there would be no chance of stopping it.